Driving Value In A Budget Sensitive Environment

 The National Market Trends Driving Changes In Government Health & Human Service Management

-Join us as we kick off the day with Deanne Cornette, Senior Associate, OPEN MINDS, as she dives into the national policy, funding, and market forces reshaping county health and human services systems.
+Join us as we kick off the day by diving into the national policy, funding, and market forces reshaping county health and human services systems.
 Attendees will leave with a clear understanding of how federal shifts, state funding recalibration, value-based expectations, and rising demand are redefining county accountability and performance expectations.
 Hear why counties are not simply administrators of programs, but integrators of care and stewards of measurable outcomes in a resource-constrained environment.

 State Leaders Driving Behavioral Health Innovation: A Panel Discussion